 Bishop Dwenger is an extension of the home.
-The teachers, whose work is to educate students, stand in the place of your parents and require the respect that they, as educators, and that parents deserve.
-One of the most important lessons education should teach is discipline.
-While it does not appear as a subject, it underlies the whole educational structure.
-It is the training that develops self-control, character, orderliness, and efficiency.
+The teachers, whose work is to educate students, stand in the place of parents and require the same level of respect that they deserve.
+One of the most important lessons imparted through the education process is discipline.
+While it does not appear as a subject, discipline underlies the whole educational structure and leads to well-developed self-control, character, orderliness, and efficiency.
 It is the key to good conduct and proper consideration for other people.
 Insubordination to teachers or staff members will not be tolerated and may result in suspension of the student.